invertedv/df/docs/examples.md

 **Note:**

 - a df/mem dataframe can be joined to df/sql dataframe, and coversely!
-- if the result is a df/sql dataframe, the df/mem dataframe is saved as a temporary table
+- if the result is a df/sql dataframe, the df/mem dataframe is saved as a temporary table.

 ### Example 9: The Where Method.